syedsaqib2457/php-hash/guides/deploy-a-node.md

 The `data.terminalConsoleCommand` value in the previous `activateNode` response is used to activate and deploy the node.

-Open the terminal console in the device to deploy with the node IP addresses.
+Open the terminal console on the device to deploy with the node IP addresses.

 Copy and paste the `data.terminalConsoleCommand` value.